RCIC-UCI-Public/website-rcic/docs/source/help/tickets.rst

 please include the following:

 * DFS or CRSP path and group ID you are trying to access.
-Many groups have multiple paths, we cant guess from your name which one you need.
+Many groups have multiple paths, we can't guess from your name which one you need.
 * How do you access: on HPC3, via web browser, Desktop, etc.
 * Copy and paste into your email what **exact commands** you typed and what **exact errors** you saw.
 * If you are asking to be added to PI's DFS or CRSP group:

   * your PI UCInetID
-  * cc your request to your PI so the PI can confirm the access on the same ticket. **We cant grant any access without PI's confirmation.**
+  * cc your request to your PI so the PI can confirm the access on the same ticket. **We can't grant any access without PI's confirmation.**

 .. _software tickets: